10 Scientists Who Experimented on Themselves

 8. Kevin Warwick

-During the late 1990s, Kevin Warwick had his team surgically implant a silicon chip transponder into his forearm for an experiment known as Project Cyborg.
+In the late 1990s, Kevin Warwick had his team surgically implant a silicon chip transponder into his forearm for an experiment known as Project Cyborg.
 Through this implant, Warwick's nervous system was monitored by a computer system.
-According to his website, the neural interface allowed him to "operate doors, lights, heaters and other computers without lifting a finger."
+According to his website, the neural interface allowed him to "operate doors, lights, heaters, and other computers without lifting a finger."
 In other words, the future is now.

 9. Albert Hoffman

 Swiss chemist Albert Hoffman was researching the fungus ergot for a pharmaceutical company when he discovered lysergic acid.
 His initial tests were inconclusive, but Hoffman decided to retest a synthesized version of the acid.
-In April of 1943, he ingested 25/1000 of a gram of a substance he called LSD-25 in his lab.
-Legend has it, on his bike ride home his eyes were opened up to a brave new hallucinogenic world.
+In April 1943, he ingested 25 milligrams of a substance he called LSD-25 in his lab.
+Legend has it, on his bike ride home, his eyes were opened up to a brave new hallucinogenic world.
 To this day, LSD enthusiasts observe April 19 as "Bicycle Day."
 Hoffman would continue to experiment with LSD until his death at 102.

 10. Stubbins Ffirth

-Stubbins Ffirth would have been a shoe-in for the world's wackiest name contest.
-Instead, he found his own unique path to historical notoriety.
-After witnessing the devastating 1793 Yellow Fever Epidemic, Ffirth hypothesized the viral hemorrhagic disease was not contagious.
+After witnessing a devastating yellow fever epidemic in 1793, Stubbins Ffirth hypothesized the viral hemorrhagic disease was not contagious.
 To prove his thesis, he tested the disease's characteristic black vomit.
 On himself.
 This included, but certainly was not limited to, pouring vomit into his open cuts or onto his eyeballs, drinking infected black vomit by the glassful, and stewing up to his waist in a veritable sauna of vomit.
 He would later rub blood and urine on his body as well, but ultimately avoided infection.
-In his 1804 book A Treatise on Malignant Fever; with an Attempt to Prove Its Non-Contagious Nature, he declared Yellow Fever not contagious.
-Turns out, Yellow Fever was contagious, but only through blood transmission via mosquito bite.
-Whoops.
+In his 1804 book A Treatise on Malignant Fever; with an Attempt to Prove Its Non-Contagious Nature, he declared yellow fever not contagious.
+(Later researchers discovered that it was contagious, but only through bites from infected mosquitos.)